 While many of us have stayed much closer to home throughout the pandemic, having reliable and accessible transport options remains a central issue for many voters.
 It’s the lifeline that unlocks job opportunities, helps us access education and connects us to family and friends.
 As we look to recovery, more of us will be moving around the city every week.
 But what is within the Mayor’s power to deliver?

 When it comes to electing the next Mayor of London in May, transport is one of the top issues that could influence how Londoners vote.
 This is not surprising, given the amount of time Londoners spend travelling.
 It isn’t just efficiency that makes transport a political issue – it is also about the cost of transport, how accessible it is and what is being done to tackle the pollution it generates.

-Unlike many other policy areas, the Mayor of London actually has a great deal of control over transport planning and operations – so voters can get a pretty clear idea of what their voting for.
+Unlike many other policy areas, the Mayor of London actually has a great deal of control over transport planning and operations – so voters can get a pretty clear idea of what they are voting for.

 Current powers and responsibilities

 As the Chair of Transport for London (TfL), the Mayor has responsibility over public transport in London.
 This extensive remit includes the London Underground, Docklands Light Railway (DLR), TfL Rail, the Overground, buses, trams, riverboat services and the Emirates Air Line, as well as licensing black taxis and private hire drivers in London.
 In contrast to other UK cities, bus services in London are regulated.
 This means that the Mayor can control fares, routes, service frequency and can also set minimum performance standards.
 In fact, the government launched a new National Bus Strategy earlier this month to give councils outside London more regulatory powers.